cjnevin/PapyrusCore/README.md

 ### Boundary
 A boundary is a representation of two positions which is used internally for a myriad of different tasks.

-### Intelligence
-This module (currently defunct) should return possible plays given a specific boundary and tile array.

 ### Lexicon
 This module is essentially the dictionary, but naming it that would have been confusing in Swift, it provides a lookup method and a way of returning anagrams given a set of parameters.

 Currently using a Trie (proposed by Appel & Guy "The World's Fastest Scrabble Algorithm", 1988) but there is a plan to change to a modified GADDAG (proposed by Steven Gordon, 1994) to provide bidirectional lookup, reduce memory consumption and download size.

+### Move
+This module determines possible moves on the current board for a player and dictionary.
+This is what the AI will use in determining the best possible play.

 ### Play
 This module provides methods for submitting plays for Papyrus to validate and execute internally.